Gathering Hardware/Software Details | Describing the Problem

 See Networking Components for the definitions of terminology used here.

-Make sure that the modem and router (sometimes integrated into one box) are working correctly.
+Make sure that the modem and router (often integrated into one box) are working correctly.

 You may need to restart the computer before its network connection is reset.